 Online registration for IPE experiences will be available for students by fall 2015.
-The process of registration, as outlined in Initiative 1.2, will be monitored via questions on the course evaluation form requesting feedback on the registration process, which will be provided to the Office of the Registrar annually.
-Beginning in fall 2016, the Council will review reports on IPE from the Office of the Registrar each year.
+The process of registration, as outlined in Initiative 1.2, will be monitored via questions on the course evaluation form that requests feedback on the registration process, which will be provided to the Office of the Registrar annually.
+Beginning in fall 2016, the IPE Council will review reports on IPE from the Office of the Registrar each year.
 This information will be compiled by year in the five-year report to provide an overview of the number of students who have IPE designations on their transcripts.

-The primary outcome of Initiative 1.3 relates to the number of newly developed IPE experiences that are created each year by the Interprofessional Curriculum Development Committee (ICDC).
+The primary outcome of Initiative 1.3 relates to the formation of the Interprofessional Curriculum Development Committee (ICDC).
 This committee will be formed by fall 2015, and minutes from its meetings will be reviewed by the IPE Council annually.
-An expected outcome from this initiative is also the provision of a determined time for IPE activities, during which all students are free from other course responsibilities.
+An expected outcome from this initiative is the provision of a determined time for IPE activities, during which all students are free from other course responsibilities.
 Fall 2017 has been suggested as a benchmark for this provision.

-The success of Initiative 1.4 will be assessed by leaders of the Interprofessional Student Alliance (IPSA) and the CIECP Director.
+The success of Initiative 1.4 will be assessed by leaders of IPSA and the CIECP Director.
 The number and success of new IPSA projects will be evaluated each year.
 IPSA leaders aim to add at least one new IPSA project to its inventory per year beginning in the academic year 2015-2016.
 School liaisons will meet with curriculum committees to request extracurricular credit for student participation in IPSA projects by fall 2016.
 IPSA membership will be incentivized and will increase significantly over the next five years, doubling by 2019.